-Our platform processes cognitive assessment data from test-takers across 142 countries, maintaining one of the largest active databases of standardized intelligence metrics in the digital space.
+Our platform processes cognitive assessment data from participants in 142 countries, maintaining one of the largest active databases of standardized intelligence metrics in the digital space.

 Data updated in real-time.
-Statistics reflect completed assessments from the past 90 days.
+Statistics reflect assessments completed in the last 90 days.

 The Bell Curve: IQ Distribution